pentandra/lifepreserver/items/static/blog/what-is-genealogy/index.md

 need answers!
 Like most things in life, a combination of things must happen to make genealogical research a more meaningful and productive experience.

 First, we need more people to realize there is a problem.
-For many, genealogical research is their first foray into the world of research, and many, even long-time genealogists, do not know what good genealogical research looks like.
+For many---but not all, genealogical research is their first foray into the world of research, and many, even long-time genealogists, do not know what good genealogical research looks like.
 It doesn't take long for the current software to convince newcomers that genealogy is nothing more than a collection of names and dates, with a few